Nujabes

-Jun Seba (瀬葉 淳, Seba Jun), born Jun Yamada (山田 淳), better known by his stage name Nujabes (/nuːdʒəˈbɛs/; ヌジャベス /ja/), was a Japanese record producer, audio engineer, DJ, composer and arranger best known for his atmospheric instrumental mixes sampling from hip hop, soul, and jazz, as well as incorporating elements of trip hop, breakbeat, downtempo, and ambient music.
+Jun Seba (瀬葉 淳, Seba Jun), born Jun Yamada (山田 淳), better known by his stage name Nujabes (/nuːdʒəˈbɛs/; ヌジャベス /ja/), was a Japanese music producer best known for his atmospheric instrumental mixes sampling from hip-hop, soul, and jazz, as well as incorporating elements of trip hop, breakbeat, downtempo, and ambient music.

 Seba released two studio albums during his lifetime: Metaphorical Music (2003) and Modal Soul (2005), while the album Spiritual State was released posthumously in 2011.
 He was the founder of the independent label Hydeout Productions and released two collection compilations: Hydeout Productions 1st Collection (2003) and 2nd Collection (2007).
 Additionally, Seba collaborated on the soundtrack for Shinichirō Watanabe's anime series Samurai Champloo (Music Record: Departure and Impression) in 2004.

 Seba was an intensely private person and was a reluctant public figure throughout his career, who wanted the focus to be on his music and not on himself.
 He avoided interviews, promotional activities and so few were his photos that many fans were not even sure what he looked like.

 In 2010, Seba died in a traffic collision at the age of 36.
 Although relatively niche during his lifetime, Seba has since achieved posthumous acclaim and been referred as the "godfather" of lo-fi hip hop.

 Life and career

 1974–1998: Early life and career beginnings

 Seba was born as Jun Yamada on February 7, 1974, in the Nishi-Azabu district of Minato in central Tokyo, Japan.
-He grew up in eastern Tokyo, the city he would remain in for all his life.
+He grew up in eastern Tokyo.

 Seba's father worked for the National Tax Agency, but was an amateur jazz pianist and exposed him to music at a young age.
 Seba dabbled in music-making since high school and studied design at the Nihon University College of Art.

 In 1995 (shortly after graduating, at the age of 21) much to the dismay of his father but supported by his mother, Seba opened a record store in Shibuya called Bongo Fury Records, later renamed to Guinness Records.
 The selection skewed away from commercial releases, mostly featuring underground hip-hop.

 While operating Guinness Records, Seba began exploring different aspects of the music industry.
 In 1996 he started writing for music magazines under the pen name Seba Jun.
 Then, under the moniker Dimention Ball, he started making his own beats and pressing them into vinyl to sell in the store.